-When the vSphere Client installs a plug-in, it downloads the plug-in manifest and caches it.
+When the vSphere Client installs a plug-in, it downloads the plug-in manifest file and caches it.
 The cached copy is re-used whenever the vsphere-ui process restarts.

-After a plug-in has been unregistered, the vsphere-ui service detects the change during its next restart.
-At that time, the cached copy of the plug-in manifest is deleted from the cache.
+After a plug-in has been unregistered, the vsphere-ui service detects the change immediately.
+The cached copy of the plug-in manifest is deleted from the cache.

-When a plug-in is upgraded, the vsphere-ui service detects the change during the next restart or user login.
+When a plug-in is upgraded, the vsphere-ui service detects the change as soon as the plug-in registration entry is updated with a new version number.
 At that time, the old plug-in version is undeployed, its cached copy is removed, and the new plug-in version is deployed.